HoseinSatari/payStar/README.md

 cd payStar

-3. Install the dependencies:

-npm install
-livecodeserver

-4. Configure the project:
+3. Configure the project:
 - Copy the `.env.example` file and rename it to `.env`.
 - Update the necessary configuration values in the `.env` file.

-5. Run the project:
+4. Run the project:

-npm start
-livecodeserver
+php artisan serve

-6. Access the project in your web browser at `http://localhost:3000`.
+5. Access the project in your web browser at `http://localhost:8000`.

 ## About